lerna/lerna/doc/troubleshooting.md

 ### Error when using yarn as an npm client

-Before the release of Lerna `v2.0.0-rc.3` users of the flag `--npm-client` who provided yarn as a client may have suffered from the bootstrap process not being able to run properly.
+Prior to the release of Lerna `v2.0.0-rc.3` users of the flag `--npm-client` who provided yarn as a client may have suffered from the bootstrap process not being able to run properly.